forgia-ai/bank-convert/docs/unauthenticated-user-flow.md

 - [ ] Pricing page enhancements
 - [ ] Complete user journey testing

-**Current Status:** Phase 1 (UI Components) is **100% complete** and production-ready.
-All frontend components for the unauthenticated user flow are implemented with professional design, responsive layout, conversion-optimized messaging, and complete modal system across all supported languages.
+**Current Status:** Phase 1 (UI Components) and Phase 3 (Context Providers) are **100% complete** and production-ready.
+All frontend components for the unauthenticated user flow are implemented with professional design, responsive layout, conversion-optimized messaging, complete modal system, and centralized state management across all supported languages.
 Ready for backend integration.